TheDiscoveryBoys/PRs4Dummies/readme.md

 ```
 ### **Run The Files**
 Then you run the setup_colab script, followed by the colab_indexer.
-**NB: NOTE THAT IF YOU GET AN ERROR ALONG THE LINES SAYING 'faiss is not found' OR SOME COMPLAIN ABOUT THAT DEPENDENCY, YOU SHOULD BE FINE.
-IF IT GOT TO THE END IT SHOULD HAVE WORKED CORRECTLY**

 ```python
 !python setup_colab.py
 !python colab_indexer.py